Previous Posts

 For the first time, we tracked how much we picked up on our walks during January.
 Here, Henry shows one of his best finds that helped bring our January 'money-found' total to $56.68.
 That's right... five six dot six eight in 30 days.
 For some reason, people do not like money here.

 Crystal and I are on our way north - maybe - for our dentist appointments and to take care of some very important matters about big things.
 Today, we made a quick stop at Green Cay near Delray Beach, FL to see what we could see.
 It's always great to get a Least Bittern as getting a clear view of these small herons is no easy task.
-This one was about the size of a Robin when it was hunkered down its 'ready to strike' position in the dense vegetation.
+This one, about the size of a Robin, was hunkered down in its 'ready to strike' position in the dense vegetation.

 This sequence is about the hunter becoming the hunted.
 Here, a Green Heron is ready to ambush its next meal.